minprog/uva-prog-ai/30 Worksheets/10 Week 1/50 Programming Output.md

 <textarea name="output-03"></textarea>

 <li>What is output by the following program?
-Assume the user enters 12 for one execution of the program and 15 for a second execution.
+Assume the user enters 12 for one execution of the program and 15 for a second execution.</li>

 {: .language-java}